-We continue with the definition of the Delaunay triangulation.
-Assume that no four vertices of V are cocircular.
+We continue with definition of the Delaunay triangulation.
 A triangulation of V is a Delaunay triangulation, denoted by Del(V), if the circumcircle of each of its triangles does not contain any other vertices of V in its interior.
-Delaunay triangulation of a two-dimensional point set is a planar graph and can be constructed in time $O(n\log n)$ .
-Keil and Gutwin [30], [31] showed the Delaunay triangulation is a planar spanner with the length stretch factor as most $\frac{4\sqrt{3}}{3}\pi\approx 2.42$ .
+We assume that there are no four vertices of V that are co-circular.
+A triangle is called the Delaunay triangle if its circumcircle is empty of vertices of V. Keil and Gutwin [31], [32] showed the Delaunay triangulation is a planar spanner with the length stretch factor as most $\frac{4\sqrt{3}}{3}\pi \approx 2.42$.

-Notice that, the definition of k-localized D-elaunay g-raph $(\mathrm{LDel}^k)$ by Li et al. [29] is different from the definition of R-estricted D-elaunay g-raph (RDG) by Gao et al. [13].
-Let UD-el(V) = D-el $(V) \cap UDG(V)$ , i.e., the edges in Delaunay triangulation with length at most one unit.
-Gao et al. [13] called a-ny planar g-raph containing UD-el(V) as an RDG.
-They gave a method to construct an RDG.
+Notice that, the definition of k-localized Delaunay graph $(LDel^k)$ by Li, et al. [30] is different from the definition of Restricted Delaunay graph (RDG) by Gao, et al. [14].
+Let $UDel(V) = Del(V) \cap UDG(V)$, i.e., the edges in Delaunay triangulation with length at most one unit.
+Gao, et al. [14] called any planar graph containing UDel(V) as a RDG.
+They gave a method to construct a RDG.
 However, their method is not communication efficient, nor computation efficient.
-The worst time communication cost is equal to the number of links in the unit disk g-raph, which could be $O(n^2)$ .
+The worst time communication cost is equal to the number of links in the unit disk graph, which could be $O(n^2)$.
+The worst computation cost of a node is $O(d^3)$, where d is the number of its 1-hop neighbors.